Illinois Valley Central High School: Activities

 IVC has a wide range of activities to offer including a large fine arts department.
 IVC's music department offers marching band, a concert band, a wind ensemble, and two jazz bands.
 The music department also offers different levels of choral music including Chorale and various ensembles.

 The IVC Marching Grey Ghosts have accumulated 15 state titles since 1990, most recently in 2019 at the State of Illinois Marching Invitational.

 The Marching Grey Ghosts have participated in numerous national performances including the Fiesta Bowl Parade, the Citrus Bowl Parade, and the 2007 National Memorial Day Parade.

+Over the years IVC has offered foreign language courses in Spanish, French, & German.
+Most notably, IVC has hosted a biannual GAPP exchange program with Max von Laue Gymnasium in Koblenz, Germany since 1980.

 History

-Illinois Valley Central High School was formed out of the consolidation of Chillicothe High School in 1976.
+Illinois Valley Central High School was formed out of the consolidation of Chillicothe High School in 1969.
 The name Illinois Valley Central was chosen after a naming contest was held shortly after the consolidation.
 The winning entry was submitted by Marianne Schaffner, a former resident of Chillicothe.
-Chillicothe High School used to be housed in what is now the elementary and junior high school.
-In 1977, they constructed a new school building which sits on the corner of Bradley Ave and Sycamore St. in Chillicothe.
-Surrounding communities may have also possessed high schools at some time which were consolidated into the current IVCHS.
+Chillicothe High School was housed in what is now the elementary and junior high school on Truitt Ave.
+The renamed Illinois Valley Central was at this location from Fall Semester 1969 until Spring Semester 1976.
+The students moved to the current location in Fall 1976, when a new school building was constructed at the corner of Bradley Ave. and Sycamore St. in Chillicothe.